romnn/par-dfs/README.md

 ## par-dfs

-Parallel, serial, and async dfs and bfs traversal in Rust.
+Parallel, serial, and async DFS and BFS traversal iterators in Rust.

 ```toml
 par-dfs = "0"